 - ¼ cup fresh lime juice

-- 1 tsp dark chili pepper or paprika
+- 1 teaspoon dark chili powder or paprika

-- 1 tsp granulated garlic or 2 cloves garlic minced
+- 1 teaspoon granulated garlic or 2 cloves garlic minced

 - few dashes hot sauce i.e. Cholula or Valentina optional